-Here’s a question for you Christian parents — if harry potter would have existed in the days when Jesus was a little boy, where he studied the Torah and the prophets regularly, do you think his Jewish parents would have let him go see the movies about witchcraft as entertainment?
+Here’s a question for you Christian parents — If Harry Potter had existed in the days when Jesus was a little boy, where he studied the Torah and the prophets regularly, do you think his Jewish parents would have let him go see the movies about witchcraft as entertainment?
 If you do, then you know nothing about Jewish culture or the word of God!

 This was probably the number one defining difference between Israel and their pagan neighbors.
 There was no wiggle room in how they were to treat magic and witchcraft.
 It was profoundly condemned.
-There is no way God would have winked as Jesus went into a movie theatre about magic and witchcraft, saying, “Oh it’s just entertainment.
+There is no way God would have winked as Jesus went into a movie theater about magic and witchcraft, saying, “Oh, it’s just entertainment.
 Jesus is a smart kid.
-He knows the difference between reality and make believe!”
+He knows the difference between reality and make-believe!”

 Kids in the Old Testament worked at and practiced magic and witchcraft.
-Check out Isaiah 47:12, and he didn’t approve of it.
-He mocked them saying, “so keep on, then, with your magic spells and with your many sorceries, which you have labored at since childhood.
-Perhaps you will succeed, perhaps you will cause terror.”
+Check out Isaiah 47:12, and he disapproved of it.
+He mocked them, saying, “So keep on, then, with your magic spells and with your many sorceries, which you have labored at since childhood.
+Perhaps you will succeed; perhaps you will cause terror.”

 Signs of Problems

 And with it comes a mocking spirit against the things of God.
 Rebellion.
 Stubbornness.
 Depression.
 Fear.
 Anxiety.
-And add to that a serous arise in atheism like we have never experienced in our nation.
+And add to that a serious rise in atheism like we have never experienced in our nation.
 Is all this really unrelated?
 I think not.
 Personally, I think the relationships go far deeper than we ever dreamed.
 They’ve been subtle.
 Almost hidden.
 But they were there all the time.

 Black Lives Matter & Witchcraft

 Let’s talk about our imaginations for just a minute.
 Albert Einstein said, “Imagination is more powerful than knowledge.
 Imagination is everything.
 It is the preview of life’s coming attractions.”
-Jesus also had a lot to say about our imaginations in several places, even though he never really used the word.
-Do you remember when He taught that if you simply looked on a woman to lust after her, it was the same as actually physically committing the sin of adultery.
-When you’re looking your are using your imagination.
+Jesus also had much to say about our imaginations in several places, even though he never really used the word.
+Do you remember when He taught that if you simply looked at a woman to lust after her, it was the same as actually physically committing the sin of adultery?
+When you’re looking, you are using your imagination.

 So watching movies, reading books, and playing games of any kind are wonderful privileges and powerful tools that activate our imaginations.
-We decide who gets access to our imaginations and as parents we need to carefully control the gate of what your kids will feed their imaginations on.
+We decide who gets access to our imaginations, and as parents, we need to carefully control the gate of what our kids will feed their imaginations.

 Kids are Hungry for the Supernatural!

 I have said repeatedly since this ministry began, “Kids are hungry for the supernatural.”
-I constantly preach to anyone who will listen that they are drawn to the supernatural like a moth is drawn to the light.
-Unfortunately, most of the time they can find the supernatural everywhere except in our churches.
-It should be in our homes and churches they should be learning to hear God’s voice, be led by the spirit, discovering how to heal the sick, and doing signs, wonders, and miracle.
+I constantly preach to anyone who will listen that they are drawn to the supernatural, like a moth is drawn to the light.
+Unfortunately, most of the time, they can find the supernatural everywhere except in our churches.
+It should be in our homes and churches.
+They should be learning to hear God’s voice, be led by the spirit, discovering how to heal the sick, and doing signs, wonders, and miracles.
 It’s no wonder they are flocking to Harry Potter and others like him!
 They are filling a deep spiritual need in their heart of hearts that the church has ignored!